Metallica (album): Marketing and sales

 Internationally, Metallica was also a success.
 It debuted at number one on the UK Albums Chart and was certified 2× platinum by the British Phonographic Industry (BPI) for selling 600,000 copies in the UK.
 Metallica topped the charts in Australia, Canada, Germany, New Zealand, Norway, the Netherlands, Sweden, and Switzerland.
 It also reached the top five in Austria, Finland, and Japan, as well as the top 10 in Spain.
 The album failed to reach the top 20 in Ireland, having peaked at number 27.
 The Australian Recording Industry Association (ARIA) certified the album 12× platinum.
 It received diamond plaques from the Canadian Recording Industry Association (CRIA) and the Recorded Music NZ (RMNZ) for shipping a million and 150,000 copies, respectively.

 Logging over 488 weeks on the US Billboard 200, Metallica proved the third-longest charting album in the Nielsen SoundScan era, behind Pink Floyd's The Dark Side of the Moon and Carole King's Tapestry.
 In 2009, it surpassed Shania Twain's Come On Over as the best-selling album of the SoundScan era.
 It became the first album in the SoundScan era to pass 16 million in sales, and with 16.4 million copies sold by 2016, Metallica is the best-selling album in the United States since Nielsen SoundScan tracking began in 1991.
 Of that sum, 5.8 million were purchased on cassette.
 The album never sold fewer than 1,000 copies in a week, and moved a weekly average of 5,000 copies in 2016.
-Metallica was certified 16× platinum by the Recording Industry Association of America (RIAA) in 2012 for shipping sixteen million copies in the US.
+Metallica was certified 2× Diamond by the Recording Industry Association of America (RIAA) in 2025 for shipping twenty million copies in the US.
 Metallica sold 31 million copies worldwide on physical media.
 All five of Metallica's singles, "Enter Sandman", "The Unforgiven", "Nothing Else Matters", "Wherever I May Roam" and "Sad but True" charted on the Billboard Hot 100.